Peter-Ebert/impala-hashset-count/README.md

 Disclaimers:

 1. This UDA will not work if you have null characters ("\0") in your strings, it uses that character as a delimiter.
-2. You should not use this for counting to very large numbers (many millions).
-This UDA will not perform as well as Impala's built in distinct count which was built to scale but it will allow you to perform multiple counts on moderately size cardinalities reasonably well.
+2. You should not use this for counting to very large numbers (many millions, billions).
+This UDA will not perform as well as Impala's built in distinct count which was built to scale, however it will allow you to perform multiple counts on moderately size cardinalities reasonably well.
 3. For optimal performance you will need to ensure that the cardinatily (distinct items) in your column does not exceed the size of the hashset (default is 300k here, the bigger you make it the more memory it will use, so fit accordingly).
 4. Currently at a minimum it will use at least the size of the hashset (300k default) * 8 bytes of space, in addition to the size of your data (not designed to be efficient), so an empty set will use at least 2.4MB per node.